ReeganExE/wave-animation/README.md

 ![demo](demo.gif)

 See this effect on https://www.google.com/intl/en/chrome/browser/.
-Just mouse on the Google Chrome logo.
+Just hover your mouse on the Google Chrome logo.

 ## Installation
 ```sh